kjolley/BIGSdb_documentation/administration.rst

 The software will check that required helper applications are installed and executable and, in isolate databases, test every locus and scheme external database to check for connectivity and that data can be retrieved.
+By default, only loci which have an issue will be displayed but you can click the 'show all loci' link to display them all.

 .. image:: /images/administration/config_check2.png